top of page

 3. What if I don’t have the money to upgrade my gear yet?

-Use what you have until you have to upgrade.
+Use what you have until you can upgrade.
 Make sure you’re financially ready as well.

 4. How do I know if I’m ready to go full-time?